woocommerce/pinterest-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.12 - 2022-05-05 =
+* Dev - update trusted plugins in composer.json.
+* Fix - Feed generation fails if there is no eligible product.
+* Fix - Fix fatal error if `get_pinterest_code()` doesn't exists on Throwable object.

 = 1.0.11 - 2022-04-12 =
 * Add - Clear error when the merchant is connected to another e-commerce platform.
 * Add - Mexico added to supported countries.